-ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. AESTHETICS Would the project: = a) Have a substantial adverse effect on a scenic vista? Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
-X c) Substantially degrade the existing visual character or quality of the site and its surroundings? £ X d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
-14 Х
+ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. AESTHETICS Would the project: a) Have a substantial adverse effect on a scenic vista?
+2 х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? х c) Substantially degrade the existing visual character or quality of the site and its surroundings? ĸ Х d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? Х

-The site is located within an area which is planned for commercial and industrial uses.
-Properties located directly to the south and east of the subject property have been annexed to the City of Fresno and are vacant or being farmed.
-Properties to the north are vacant and properties to the west have been developed with single-family residences.
+The site is located within an area which is planned for medium or medium low density residential land uses.
+Properties located directly to the south of the subject property are planned for medium density residential public facilities.
+There is an existing James K. Polk Elementary School south of the project site.
+Properties to the north, east and west are vacant or have been developed with single-family residences.

 No identified or designated public or scenic vistas will be obstructed by the proposed project and no scenic resources will be damaged or removed.
-Due to the relatively flat topography of the subject and adjacent properties as well as the poor air quality that reduce existing views within the project area as a whole, a less than significant impact will result to views of highly valued features such as the Sierra Nevada foothills from future development on and in the vicinity of the subject property.
+Due to the relatively flat topography of the subject and adjacent properties that reduce existing views within the project area as a whole, a less than significant impact will result to views of highly valued features such as the Sierra Nevada foothills from future development on and in the vicinity of the subject property.

-The project will not damage nor will it degrade the visual character or quality of the subject site and its surroundings, given that the project site is in an area planned and approved for primarily commercial or industrial development to the north, south, east, and west of the subject property.
-Future commercial development of the site will create a new source of substantial light or glare within the area.
+The project will not damage nor will it degrade the visual character or quality of the subject site and its surroundings, given that the project site is in an area planned and approved for primarily medium, medium low and low residential development to the north, south, east, and west of the subject property.
 Through the entitlement process, staff will ensure that lights are located in areas that will minimize light sources to the neighboring properties in accordance with project specific mitigation measures of the MEIR.
-As a result, the project will have no impact on aesthetics.
+As a result, the project will have ales than significant impact on aesthetics.